akuzko/redux-store-events/README.md

 Note, however, that it relies on `this.reduce` method call, which means that event handler's context should not be bound to any object in any way.

+*Deprecation Notice:* There is also a deprecated `setup` method that calls passed function with events object and `reduce` method as arguments.

 ### 2. Add an index file to import all events